bwoodsend/polycotylus/README.rst

 *stable*/long term support distributions (which also happen to be the most popular) currently including all stable branches of Debian, Ubuntu <23.04, SLES, OpenSUSE Leap and all of the RedHat/CentOS-like distributions par Fedora ≥37.
-This just leaves rolling build distributions and distributions with fast release cycles and up to date package repositories.
+This leaves rolling build distributions and fast releasing distributions with low latency package repositories.

 =============  ============================================
 Distributions  Supported versions